youngmountain/generator-node-gulp/README.md

 ## Support

-Should you have any problems or wishes for improvements, feel free to open up an [issue](https://github.com/youngmountain/generator-node-gulp/issues).
+Should you have any problems or wishes for improvements, feel free to open an [issue](https://github.com/youngmountain/generator-node-gulp/issues).

 ## Articles

-Some recommended articles for the start with node.
+Some recommended articles to get you started with node.
 - [Node.js require(s) best practices](http://www.mircozeiss.com/node-js-require-s-best-practices/)